noobient/galaxy-debug/README.md

 ## What is it

-`ansible-debug` allows you to debug Ansible Galaxy roles using GitHub Actions workflows on the localhost.
+`galaxy-debug` allows you to debug Ansible Galaxy roles using GitHub Actions workflows on the localhost.

 ## How to use